wdtinc/skywise-insight-py/README.md

 # Overview
 A Python client library for the SkyWise Insight API.
-Check out [the API docs](http://docs.api.wdtinc.com/insight-api/en/latest/overview.html) to reference exposed endpoints.
+For more detailed usage info, check out the [client API reference](http://docs.api.wdtinc.com/insight-api/en/latest/overview.html) to see all Insight API resources that the client library exposes.

 ## Prerequisites